Back to Blog

 Advanced 3D product visualization platforms allow you to dynamically deliver high-quality visuals across touchpoints through API.
 Let’s look at how tech-savvy furniture players use 3D visualization beyond the product page.

-2. Cart thumbnail
+2. Cart Thumbnails

 Loaf PLP filtering